Are Subway Tiles Difficult To Install?

 Factors Affecting Installation Difficulty

-To make the planning process easier, Edward Martin offers an augmented reality (AR) tool.
-This innovative feature allows you to virtually place tiles in your space, giving you a clear picture of how different sizes, patterns, and colors will look in your environment—helping you make the best decision before installation even begins.
+To make planning easier before installation even begins, Edward Martin offers an augmented reality (AR) tool that lets you preview tiles directly in your space.
+This gives you a much clearer sense of how different sizes, colors, and layout patterns may actually look in your home, helping you make more confident decisions before committing.

 The DIY Challenge